 2.4 When attending a program or completing an assessment

 If a participant completes an assessment, we collect the participant’s name, email address, contact information, assessment responses, session data, and other information you may choose to provide or associate with your account.
 In some cases, we ask questions to which the response is optional (such as demographic questions), and these questions are identified as such.
-In some instances, these optional demographic questions may involve collection of special categories of Personal Information, such as information regarding your racial or ethnic origin.
+In some instances, these optional demographic questions may involve collection of special categories of personal information, such as information regarding your racial or ethnic origin.
 You are free not to respond to these optional questions.
-For all optional questions, our legal basis for processing your Personal Information is your explicit, informed consent.
+For processing involving special categories of data, our legal basis for processing is your explicit, informed consent, which will be asked separately.

 Data will be collected directly from you when you complete an assessment questionnaire via CCL platforms or otherwise.
 Data may also be collected from your employer.
 Where feedback is given and/ or where you participate in an assessment or leadership program or other engagement run by CCL, additional data to that set out above may be provided by you to the coach and/or employer or our delivery team respectively, at the time of such feedback, assessment, or engagement.